steflenk.com

 By Robert F. Coleman | New York Times magazine

 While the term ‘superpoor’ has long since become a relativism (this article was written in 2012), there are still many (particularly creatives) who maintain that Berlin allows them the opportunity to ‘work to live’ as opposed to ‘living to work’, which was the reason they left their home cities.
-Writer Robert Coleman tells of his own experience moving to Berlin, pointing out that we may be gleaning our hopes from success stories such as those of Nick Cave and David Bowie, oblivious to the countless failures we know nothing about because they were not worth telling.
+Writer Robert Coleman tells of his own experience moving to Berlin, pointing out that we may be gleaning our hopes from success stories such as those of Nick Cave and David Bowie, oblivious to the countless failures we know nothing about simply because they were not worth telling.

 “Welcome to Berlin, now go home”